 - The customer makes unfounded complaints about your business, product or service as an excuse not to pay.
 Most of the time, these complaints are just an excuse to get out of paying the debt.

-- The customer has a long history of being financially irresponsible.
+- The customer has a history of financial irresponsibility.

-Once you've exhausted your options and aren't getting anywhere with a customer on your own, the debt is better left in the hands of a professional agency that may recover at least a portion of what you're owed, if not all of it.
+If you have exhausted all of your options and aren't getting anywhere with a delinquent customer on your own, further attempts to collect the debt are better left to a professional agency that knows the appropriate way to collect debts while adhering to the Fair Debt Collection Practices Act.
+They may recover at least a portion of what you're owed, if not all of it.

-There are more than 4,000 collection agencies in the United States alone, and not all are alike.
-Some handle consumer accounts, while others specialize in business-to-business (B2B) collections, also known as commercial collections.
-The biggest firms often handle both.
+There are more than 4,000 collection agencies in the United States alone.
+Some handle consumer debt collection (B2C), while others specialize in commercial debt collection (B2B).
+Each collection type is investigated differently; however, many agencies handle both.

 It is important to hire an agency with an established track record of successful collections in your industry.
-The agency needs to be familiar with the terminology in your industry, and the rules or regulations set forth by state or federal agencies governing your industry, if applicable.
-If you're in the medical field, for example, the agency needs to be well versed in insurance requirements, medical terms and important laws like HIPAA.
+The agency should be familiar with the terminology in your industry as well as state and federal rules and regulations governing your industry, if applicable.
+If you're in the healthcare field, for example, the collection agency you hire must be well versed in insurance requirements, medical terms and important laws like HIPAA.

 - Ask for referrals from your attorney, accountant or trusted business associates in your industry.
-Go beyond just asking for agency names and find out why the person is recommending that particular agency.
+Go beyond just asking for agency names.
+Find out why the person is recommending that particular agency.
 Does it have a high success rate?
-Are they known for strict adherence to laws?
+Are they known for their strict adherence to laws?

-- Search the ACA International directory to find a member agency licensed in your city or state.
-ACA International, the Association of Credit and Collections Professionals, is a nonprofit that establishes ethical standards for the industry and requires its members to adhere to them.
+- Search the directory of the Association of Credit and Collection Professionals (ACA) to find a member agency licensed in your city or state.
+ACA International is a nonprofit that establishes ethical standards for the industry and requires that its members adhere to them.

-- Check the Better Business Bureau for ratings on any collection agency you are considering.
-One or two complaints can be a fluke, but multiple complaints are a major red flag.
+- Check the Better Business Bureau (BBB) for ratings on the collection agency you are considering.
+One or two complaints can be a fluke; multiple complaints are a red flag.

 - Make sure the company is state licensed and/or bonded, if applicable.
 Many states require one or both.

 - Find out where the agency is licensed.
-If you only do business locally, an agency that is licensed only in your state is just fine.
-If you have customers across the country, find an agency that is licensed in all states that require it.
+If you only do business locally, an agency that is licensed only in your state is fine.
+If you have customers across the U.S., find an agency licensed in all applicable states.

 - Visit the collection agency.
 Before you commit, sit down with the collection agency to learn more about them.
-There's a lot you can tell about whether the agency is reputable and a good fit simply by talking to them.
-Ask to see proof of results – what percentage of debts have they successfully collected?
+There's a lot you can tell about whether the agency is reputable by talking to them and how they handle delinquent accounts.
+Ask to see proof of results: What percentage of debts have they successfully collected?
 Find out which tactics and technologies the agency uses in its collection efforts.
-Ask for references, and take the time to check them.
+Ask for references and check them.
 If the company doesn't seem like a good fit, trust your instincts and move on.

 - Don't worry too much about size.
 A large, national firm is not necessarily a better fit than a small, local one.
 It depends on your needs, the agency's strengths, its reputation and its track record.

 All consumer collection agencies are required to comply with a federal law regulating the industry known as the Fair Debt Collection Practices Act (FDCPA).
-It's important you know the law so you can hire a collection agency that abides by its precepts.
+It's important you know the law so you can hire a collection agency that abides by its precepts and avoids FDCPA violations.

 Under FDCPA, collection agencies:

-- Cannot call at inconvenient places; for example, if the debtor has requested to not receive calls from collectors at work, collectors can no longer call a debtor's employer
+- Cannot call at inconvenient places.
+For example, if the debtor has requested to not receive calls at work, collectors can no longer call a debtor's employer

 - Must honor letters requesting that contact concerning a debt cease